Residence Life Policies

 Room Cleaning and Care: Residents are responsible for cleaning their own rooms.
 Housekeepers will clean bathrooms about twice a week in rooms that share a connecting bath.
 Trash cans should be emptied, rooms swept and dusted, and other cleaning done by the residents.
 Residents are expected to maintain a level of cleanliness that does not pose a threat because of fire safety or sanitation concerns.
 Students are also responsible for the area surrounding the entrance to their assigned room or apartment and should properly dispose of trash in its immediate vicinity (e.g., cigarette butts near apartments, discarded items, etc.)

-Room search warrant procedures must be approved by the Dean of Students and Director of Residence Life or the Vice President for Student Life when a room is to be searched, not simply entered.
+Room searches must be approved by the Director of Housing Operations and Staffing, the Dean of Students, or the Vice President for Student Life when a room is to be searched, rather than simply entered.

 Security Doors: Security doors are locked at all times.
 Entry to the halls is through designated desk areas or with a student’s access key.
 Propping open security doors and fire doors constitutes a serious threat to the residents’ personal and property safety.
 Residents are required to assist in the maintenance of a secure environment by closing doors when these situations are observed.
 An individual who props doors or gives unauthorized access to non-residents is subject to disciplinary action.